entitize/Fakeddit/README.md

 ### Usage

 Please note that results in the paper are based on multimodal samples only (samples that have both text and image).
 In our paper, only samples that have both image and text were used for the baseline experiments and error analysis.
 Thus, if you would like to compare against the results in the paper, use the samples in the `multimodal_only_samples` folder.

-Please ignore the first four columns in the `.tsv` files.

 If there are `Unnamed`... columns, you can ignore or get rid of them.
 Use the `clean_title` column to get filtered text data.